ITU-AI-ML-in-5G-Challenge/ML5G-PS-012-Xdding/README.md

 ## Data Preprocessing

-Our data preprocessing pipeline includes several essential steps to address challenges in the data:
+Our data preprocessing pipeline includes several steps to address these challenges in the data:

 ### Linear Interpolation
 We use linear interpolation to resample the data to fixed intervals, making it more manageable and easier to work with.
 This technique is particularly useful for handling: